exercism/v3/languages/elixir/exercises/concept/maps/.docs/introduction.md

 %{"first_form" => :a, atom_form: :b}
 ```

-It would be convention to choose a consistent form which first all of the data in the literal.
+While there is no canonical format, choose a consistent way to represent the key-value literal pairs.

 ## Map module functions